ikantkode/pdfLLM/README.md

 4. At the bottom, Chat Mode says PDF Only by default, you can use dropdown menu to select whatever you want.

 # Model Recommendation
-As if I am intelligent enough in this sector even write here.
-Use phi4:latest or any 7B model.
+As if I am intelligent enough in this sector to even write here.
+Use phi4:latest or any 7B model - but this depends on how much your system can handle.
+If you have 4GB VRAM, then go for 3B models, or if you have 4GB VRAM = 8 GB RAM, then try 7B models.
+But truth be told, play with it, its not that serious.
 I did not try with 1B models because they have an IQ of less than a 5 minute old baby monkey.
 I know the deal, use case, blah blah.
 Take your technical knowledge and enjoy.
 I cry because I don't have it - yet.
 Kidding, honestly, did not try it, can't tell/recommend.

 # Deleting of Files
 When a file is deleted, through computer magic, the files are moved to deleted folder in b2, and then after that deleted (i have not fully tested this so consider this a warning, don't go crazy).
 The vector data and database are wiped of the file's existence as well.
 But as I am not a coder I cannot test that either.
 I will try to do this when my brain recovers from doing all this.